 The picnic areas at Cades Cove, Chimney Tops, Cosby, Deep Creek, Greenbrier, and Metcalf Bottoms remain open year-round.
 The remaining picnic areas are closed during the winter.

 Please remember that feeding bears and other wildlife is illegal.
 The black bear symbolizes the invaluable wilderness qualities of Great Smoky Mountains National Park.
 But bears are dying unnecessarily due to improper disposal of garbage or illegal feeding by visitors.
-A bear?s remarkable sense of smell may lead it to human foods, such as a picnicker?s cooler, garbage left in the open, or food scraps thrown on the ground or left in the grill.
+A bear's remarkable sense of smell may lead it to human foods, such as a picnicker's cooler, garbage left in the open, or food scraps thrown on the ground or left in the grill.
 A bear that has discovered human food or garbage will eventually become day-active and leave the safety of the backcountry.
 It may panhandle along roadsides and be killed by a car or it may injure a visitor and have to be euthanized.
 Please do your part to help protect black bears and other wildlife in the Great Smokies.
 Clean your picnic area, including the grill and the ground around the table, thoroughly after your meal.
-Thank you.

 More than 850 miles of hiking trails traverse the Great Smoky Mountains.
 They range from easy to difficult and provide half hour walks to week-long backpacking trips.
 The Appalachian Trail runs for 70 miles along the Park's top ridge.
 Pets are not allowed on any trails except for the Gatlinburg Trail and the Oconaluftee River Trail.
 Backcountry camping requires a permit.